 3 class hrs., 0 lab hrs., 15 wks., (3 cr) Technical Writing familiarizes the student with common writing styles and formats used in business and industry.
 Students will practice organizing and presenting technical information for a variety of readers.
 Topics include style and readability of technical prose, organizing technical information, using graphics, writing effective letters and memos, writing reports, preparing employment correspondence, and presenting technical information orally.
-Prerequisite: ENG 101

-ENG 211 Creative Writing

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course introduces students to the creative writing techniques, with an emphasis on short fiction.
+ENG 211 Creative Writing 3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course introduces students to the creative writing techniques, with an emphasis on creative non-fiction.
 Students are encouraged to sharpen their observation skills, use fresh and vivid details, and develop realistic characters to create short pieces of writing.
+Publishing opportunities will also be explored.
 Students will produce a portfolio of writing, developed through review and discussion of students' drafts, and revision.